 Obinutuzumab is a monoclonal antibody that targets the CD20 antigen expressed on the surface of pre B-and mature B-lymphocytes.
-Upon binding to CD20, obinutuzumab mediates B-cell lysis through (1) engagement of immune effector cells, (2) by directly activating intracellular death signaling pathways and/or (3) activation of the complement cascade.
-The immune effector cell mechanisms include antibody-dependent cellular cytotoxicity and antibody-dependent cellular phagocytosis.
+Upon binding to CD20, obinutuzumab mediates B-cell lysis through (1) engagement of immune effector cells, (2) by directly activating intracellular death signaling pathways (direct cell death), and/or (3) activation of the complement cascade.
+The immune effector cell mechanisms include antibody-dependent cellular cytotoxicity (ADCC) and antibody-dependent cellular phagocytosis.

 The potential effects of GAZYVA on the QTc interval have not been studied.

 The elimination of obinutuzumab is comprised of a linear clearance pathway and a time-dependent non-linear clearance pathway.
-As GAZYVA treatment progresses, the impact of the time-dependent pathway diminishes in a manner suggesting target mediated drug disposition (TMDD) and saturation of the TMDD at the end of the treatment cycle at the proposed clinical dose regimen.
-Based on a pop-PK analysis, the geometric mean (CV%) obinutuzumab volume of distribution at steady state, clearance after TMDD saturation and terminal half-life are approximately 0.09 (46%) L/day and 26.4 (48%) days, respectively.
+As GAZYVA treatment progresses, the impact of the time-dependent pathway diminishes in a manner suggesting target-mediated drug disposition (TMDD) and saturation of the TMDD at the end of the treatment cycle at the proposed clinical dose regimen.
+Based on a population pharmacokinetic analysis, in patients with CLL the geometric mean (CV%) obinutuzumab volume of distribution at steady state, clearance after TMDD saturation and terminal half-life are approximately 4.1 (20%) L, 0.11 (53%) L/day and 26.4 (48%) days, respectively.
 In patients with iNHL the geometric mean (CV%) obinutuzumab volume of distribution at steady state, clearance after TMDD saturation and terminal half-life are approximately 4.3 (22%) L, 0.08 (45%) L/day and 36.8 (40%) days, respectively.

 Age: Age did not affect the pharmacokinetics of GAZYVA.

-Renal Impairment: Based on the population pharmacokinetic analysis, a baseline creatinine clearance (CLcr) > 30mL/min does not affect the pharmacokinetics of GAZYVA.
-GAZYVA has not been studied in patients with a baseline CLcr < 30mL/min.
+Renal Impairment: Based on the population pharmacokinetic analysis, a baseline creatinine clearance (CrCl) > 30 mL/min does not affect the pharmacokinetics of GAZYVA.
+GAZYVA has not been studied in patients with a baseline CrCl < 30 mL/min.

 Chronic Lymphocytic Leukemia